season06/AWS-ECS-Golang-Microservices-Tutorial/README.md

     - Service Discovery *(Introduce below)*
 - **Service Discovery**
     > ★ This is key point can that container communecate with each other. <br>
-    > Service discovery uses AWS Cloud Map API to manage HTTP and DNS namespaces for the ECS Services.
+    - Uses **AWS Cloud Map** API to manage HTTP and DNS namespaces for the ECS Services.
     - Consists of the following components:
         - namespace
             - domain name, such as `example.com`